ahmadgull01/ahmadgull01/README.md

 ### 🚀 Projects

-#### 🔆 SolarSync Society Management System
+#### SolarSync Society Management System

-- 🏘 Developed a **terminal-based management system** to track and manage solar homes.
+- Developed a **terminal-based management system** to track and manage solar homes.
-- 🎨 Designed an **intuitive GUI interface with Java Swing** to improve usability and interaction.
+- Designed an **intuitive GUI interface with Java Swing** to improve usability and interaction.
-- 📊 Features: Customer/Admin login, Eco Score calculation, appliance tracking, color-coded outputs, and bill generation.
+- Features: Customer/Admin login, Eco Score calculation, appliance tracking, color-coded outputs, and bill generation.
-- ⚙️ Focused on clean architecture and reusable OOP design patterns.
+- ⚙Focused on clean architecture and reusable OOP design patterns.

-> 💬 *"Driven by simplicity and innovation, I believe software should be both functional and delightful."*
+> *"Driven by simplicity and innovation, I believe software should be both functional and delightful."*

 ---